murlisahu/docker-quick-run/README.md

 # docker-quick-run
-by this you can quick run following things in docker
+By this you can quick run following things in docker wordpress
+MySQL
+phpMyAdmin